arielf/learning-to-learn/README.md

 ***How can we tell the solution isn't optimal?***

   - The test loss is consistently much higher than the training loss
-  - The boundaries are not as we expect them (along the 4 quadrants)
+  - The boundaries are not as we expect them (along the 4 quadrants): note the weird-shaped (rhombus) of the upper right quadrant.
-  - Whenever we click or "regenerate" (making slightly different data-sets) the boundaries shift
+  - Whenever we click on the "regenerate" button (creating slightly different data-sets) the boundaries of the model shift.
+This tells us that the [generalization error](https://en.wikipedia.org/wiki/Generalization_error) is poor.
   - The hidden-layers (partial solutions):
     - Have a lot of overlaps/redundancies between them
     - Are not optimally oriented (vertically, horizontally, diagonally)